neoforged/.github/primers/26.2/index.md

 Thank you to:

 - @RogueLogix for their comments on buffer mapping
-- @cassiancc for confirmation on P2P friends being Xbox friends
+- @cassiancc for confirmation on P2P friends being Xbox friends and more specific info on `TabNavigationBar` and `MenuTabBar`
 - @gigahertz for wording

 ## Pack Changes